Helsinki Metro: 1982 onwards: In service

 Another new station followed: the Kaisaniemi station, between Rautatientori and Hakaniemi, was opened on 1 March 1995.
-It had in fact been decided on already in 1971, and the station cavern had been carved out of the rock during the original tunneling works, but a lack of funds had pushed back the station's completion.
+Its construction had, in fact, been decided on in 1971, and the station cavern had been carved out of the rock during the original tunneling works, but a lack of funds had pushed back the station's completion.

 On 31 August 1998, after four years of construction, the final section of the original plan was completed, with the opening of a three-station fork from Itäkeskus to Vuosaari.

-The second generation of Metro trains to be used in passenger service (the M200 class) were delivered in 2000 and 2001 by Bombardier.
+The second generation of Metro trains to be used in passenger service (the M200s) were delivered in 2000 and 2001 by Bombardier.
 These trains are based on Deutsche Bahn's Class 481 EMUs used on the Berlin S-Bahn network.

 On 25 September 2006, the city council of Espoo approved, after decades of debate, planning, and controversy, the construction of a western extension of the Metro.
 Metro trains began to run to Matinkylä in late 2017.
 (See section The future below.)

 On 1 January 2007, Kalasatama station, between the Sörnäinen and Kulosaari stations, was opened.
-It serves the new "Sörnäistenranta-Hermanninranta" (Eastern Harbour) area, a former port facility that will be redeveloped as its functions are moved to the new Port of Vuosaari in the east of the city.
+It serves the new "Sörnäistenranta-Hermanninranta" (Eastern Harbour) area, a former port facility redeveloped as its functions were relocated to the new Port of Vuosaari in the east of the city.

-After 8 November 2009, the Rautatientori station, under the Central Railway Station, was closed to the public because a burst water pipe flooded it.
+On 8 November 2009, the Rautatientori station, under the Central Railway Station, was closed due to flooding caused by a burst water main.
 After renovations, the station reopened for public use on 15 February 2010.
-The lifts were still under renovation, but they also reopened for service on 21 June 2010.
-On 23rd August 2019 heavy rain caused again water damage on the Rautatientori station.
-The station was opened in a few days but the lifts remained closed until 17 March 2020.
+The lifts were fully replaced; the new ones opened on 21 June 2010.
+On 23 August 2019, heavy rain caused the Rautatientori station to close once again due to flooding.
+The station reopened in a matter of days, but the lifts again took many months to fix, finally reopening on 17 March 2020.